Why have we created the ALIA Library?

 You can use them for general research, study, to inform best practice in your place of work or for any other purpose.

 A Creative Commons license allows you to copy and redistribute the material in any medium or form as long as you follow the license terms.
 However, any works you have downloaded from the Internet which are protected by copyright cannot be shared with others.

 How do I know if a resource is protected by copyright?

 All works are protected by copyright, and if the term “copyright” is used on the record, standard copyright regulations apply.
 If a creative commons statement appears, the resource can be used according to the license.
-The most common license used in READ ALIA is Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License which means the document can be used under the following terms: Attribution, Non Commercial, ShareAlike.
+The most common license used in the ALIA Library is Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License which means the document can be used under the following terms: Attribution, Non Commercial, ShareAlike.

 Who can upload resources?